-490 the Norwegian cyclone model with occluded front wrapping to the north of the cyclone centre and the Shapiro-Keyser model with a warm air seclusion (Shapiro and Keyser, 1990).
-These summer Arctic cyclones are substantially weaker in terms of MSLP at their maximum intensity time than the winter mid-latitude cyclones (minimum MSLP of \approx 990 hPa compared to < 970 hPa in the cyclone atlas).
+- Fig. 3 of Dacre et al. (2012) and also low-level temperature composites generated using the associated cyclone atlas website).
+A relatively warm core at maturity is also consistent with the two predominant conceptual models of mid-latitude cyclones: the Norwegian cyclone model with occluded front wrapping to the north of the cyclone centre and the Shapiro-Keyser model with a warm air seclusion (Shapiro and Keyser, 1990).
+These summer Arctic cyclones are substantially weaker in terms of MSLP at their maximum intensity time than the winter mid-latitude cyclones (minimum MSLP of \approx 990 hPa compared to < 970 hPa - 510 in the cyclone atlas).
 However, summer mid-latitude cyclones are also weaker than winter cyclones.
-For example,

-Interim data) was 970-990 hPa for cyclones in the regions of the Gulf of Alaska and between Greenland and Iceland in winter but 990-1010 Pa in summer.
+For example, Čampa and Wernli (2012) found that the modal minimum sea level pressure for all tracked winter cyclones (also using ERA-Interim data) was 970-990 hPa for cyclones in the regions of the Gulf of Alaska and between Greenland and Iceland in winter, but 990-1010 Pa in summer.

-The structural evolution of the ξ cross-sections in the Arctic cyclone composites can also be compared to equivalent composites for winter mid-latitude cyclones generated using the cyclone atlas website which show the largest values of ξ are present at near-surface levels one and two days prior to time of maximum intensity.
+The structural evolution of the ξ cross-sections in the Arctic cyclone composites can also be compared to equivalent compos-515 ites for winter mid-latitude cyclones generated using the cyclone atlas website which show the largest values of ξ are present at near-surface levels one and two days prior to time of maximum intensity.
 This structure thus more closely resembles that for the unmatched than the matched cyclones.
 The vertically-coherent PV feature found in both cyclone composites was termed a "PV tower" by Rossa et al. (2000) and is characteristic of mature mid-latitude cyclones (Čampa and Wernli, 2012).
-Rossa et al. (2000) showed that the PV in the tower in a late autumn case study had three distinct origins: the top portion was stratospheric air in the region of lowered tropopause; the bottom portion was PV generated in the boundary layer by non-conservative diabatic processes (both friction and heating); and the middle portion was also generated by diabatic processes (chiefly latent

-- 505 heating in ascending air).
+Rossa et al.

+(2000) showed that the PV in the tower in a late autumn case study had three distinct origins: the top portion was stratospheric

+- 520 air in the region of lowered tropopause; the bottom portion was PV generated in the boundary layer by non-conservative diabatic processes (both friction and heating); and the middle portion was also generated by diabatic processes (chiefly latent heating in ascending air).
 Such PV towers can also occur in strong summer mid-latitude cyclones and Martínez-Alvarado et al. (2016) analysed strong diabatic contributions to the tower in such an event.
-Vertically-coherent structure has also been found in Arctic cyclones; for example, Tao et al. (2017b) discuss the origins of the equivalent barotropic structure (from the surface to the lower stratosphere) found in their case study.
-However, in these Arctic composites the middle PV anomaly is much weaker than for mid-latitude cyclones, suggesting that latent heat release is less important to this structure than in mid-latitude - 510 cyclones.
+Vertically-coherent structure has also been found in Arctic cyclones; for example, Tao et al. (2017b) discuss the origins of the equivalent barotropic structure (from the surface - 525 to the lower stratosphere) found in their case study.
+However, in these Arctic composites the middle PV anomaly is much weaker than for mid-latitude cyclones, suggesting that latent heat release is less important to this structure than in mid-latitude cyclones.
 The tropopause-level structure in the matched cyclone composite can be compared to that of composite TPVs.
 Figure 9 of Cavallo and Hakim (2010) shows composite cyclonic TPV structures produced using 568 TPV samples simulated using the Weather Research and Forecasting (WRF) model with 30-km horizontal grid spacing and 31 vertical levels.
-The tropopause fold extends down to about 550 hPa, similar to the matched cyclone composite at maximum intensity time.
+The tropopause - 530 fold extends down to about 550 hPa, similar to the matched cyclone composite at maximum intensity time.
 A cold anomaly is present at and below the tropopause in both the TPV composite and matched cyclone composite.
-Additionally, the peak in - 515 the meridional wind speed at tropopause level in the TPV composite is consistent with the peak in ξ at tropopause level in the matched composite.
+Additionally, the peak in the meridional wind speed at tropopause level in the TPV composite is consistent with the peak in ξ at tropopause level in the matched composite.